markday1962/docker/docker_swarm_mastery.md

 	psql_password:
 		external: true

+# Section 5

-# Section 5 Full App Lifecycle with Docker Compose
+## Section 5.1 Full App Lifecycle with Docker Compose
 The standard docker-compose.yml file sets the defaults that are the same across all environments. the docker-compose.override.yml is automatically brought in when a docker-compose up is